 1. Learn how to carry a conversation

-The easiest way to learn how to not be boring is by confidently carrying a conversation.
-You can learn more here in one of our other posts.
+The key to not being boring is confidently keeping a conversation going.
+For tips, check out one of our other posts.

-First, you need to develop the mindset, practice conversation starters, and engage with the person you’re talking to.
+Start by getting the right mindset, learning conversation starters, and really connecting with who you’re talking to.
 We have several posts to get more ideas and examples.

 2. Ask above-average questions